-The 300-megawatt Lodi Energy Center, is being touted as the future of the gas plant to generate electricity.
+The 300-megawatt Lodi Energy Center is being touted as the future of the gas plant to generate electricity.
 The German manufacturer Siemens A.G. has designed and built the turbine.
-The turbine features quick start capacity which enables the facility to start generating electricity to its full capacity immediately.
+The turbine features a quick start capacity, enabling the facility to generate electricity to its full capacity immediately.

-This is the most cleanest and efficient natural gas powered fuel plant in California.
+This is the cleanest and efficient natural gas-powered fuel plant in California.
 The plant will be operating by mid-September, producing electricity to pump water by the California Aqua Duct and run Bart trains.
-Additionally it will also be able to power homes and businesses in Healdsburg and Ukiah.
+Additionally, it will also be able to power homes and businesses in Healdsburg and Ukiah.
 Healdsburg and Ukiah belong to 16-member Northern California Power Agency.
 This Agency has built the $451 million plant.

-The reaction to the plant is positive and expectant as it will be powered by a fossil fuel that is abundantly available in the US.
-The quick start feature of the plant will enable the plant to cut down around 30% of greenhouse emissions.
+The plant’s reaction is positive and expectant as it will be powered by a fossil fuel that is abundantly available in the US.
+The plant’s quick-start feature will enable the plant to cut down around 30% of greenhouse emissions.
 The operators of the plant can match production to meet market demand.
 This will decrease the costs to the consumer.

-The NCPA officials stated that in the future the plant will be used for backup for renewable sources of electricity such as wind, solar and thermal that are subject to the weather.
+The NCPA officials stated that the plant would be used for backup for renewable sources of electricity such as wind, solar and thermal that are subject to the weather in the future.

 The increase of renewables will see less and less use of this plant.
-It will be always available to back them.
-The plant also features a steam powered turbine that runs in accordance with the natural gas powered turbine.
-Water from Lodi is reclaimed to be used in the steam-generating process as well as in the cooling system of the power plant.
+It will always be available to back them.
+The plant also features a steam-powered turbine that runs by the natural gas-powered turbine.
+Water from Lodi is reclaimed to be used in the steam-generating process and the cooling system of the power plant.

-The electricity rate schedule of the city is a determining factor in some of the costs of the plant.
+The city’s electricity rate schedule is a determining factor in some of the plant’s costs.